yogain123/AlgoCasts-JS/README.md

 - Fibonacci
 - Delete Given Node from Linkeded List
 - Find Middle Node in LinkedList
+- Finding Second Largest Element in Array on O(n)

 Note: All Above Algorithm will also be written in Typescript in future.